Antipurity/conceptual/microjournal.md

 I've built up my viewpoint to be agnostic to the existence of God, not depending on either case in any way.
 But it does not mean that I am blind to the probabilities involved.
 Most parts of all religions are too consistent with "some ancient guys being too pretentious in their lies, and lucky enough with finding the words to be listened to"; the world is too consistent with uniformly random sampling with observer bias, not any more advanced generative process like a great intelligence humans can imagine; not looking good for god's existence.
 There are always good and profound parts in religions, otherwise they wouldn't be religions but cults, but their brilliance is only a jealous and lessened shadow of reality.

+(Immortal concepts, but to make them understandable to laypeople, they had to be lessened and brought to things like religion and philosophy.
+Potential wasted, but perhaps it can be resurrected eventually.)

 …

 Me: *Makes a contenteditable-and-reparsing-based structure editor.*